wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/fundamentals.md

 needs to perform some _startup_ operations to configure the environment for executing the task.
 Try to simulate the execution with each server (use the radio button to select the server to use), leaving all values to their default.
 You should notice a difference in execution time.
+In the Client-Server module, Server #2 is able to finish execution more quickly than Server #1, as the latter is connected to the client via a low-bandwidth link.
+Here, using start overhead values of 4 sec and 7 sec for Server #1 and Server #2 respectively, we observe that Server #1 finishes execution slightly faster.

 <div class="ui accordion fluid app-ins">
   <div class="title">